 The following payment options are available:

 Credit card: Pay online by Mastercard, Visa or American Express.
-An encrypted payment will be provided to Mercer to pay for your policy or requested change.
+An encrypted payment will be provided to AMBA to pay for your policy or requested change.

 Check, certified check or money order: Mail your payment with your invoice or letter requesting payment.
 You may also pay online and pay using your checking account.

 Finance through AFCO: Premiums of $750.00 or more may be financed and are subject to an APR%.
 Please be advised a down payment, installment(s) and a signed contract are required.
 The contract reflecting the required fees will be provided upon request.
 New applicants can request financing by calling 1-800-375-2764.
 Renewal applicants should write AFCO on your premium invoice and return it to our office.